knpuniversity/rest/knpu/plan.md

 - start with a basic (but finished) site where you can click around, create programmers, battle projects, etc

 - start also with the ability to register (and get an API key tied to your account)

+- In chapter 0, introduce the world domination plan: make the student think about what we're going to be doing any why before coding.
+Sure we can't think about everything but we can start with a basic but complete plan, and improve things later, saying "client now wants to ...".
+This would be where we get *some* of the "RESTful Web APIs" process to help you figure out what resources you have and how you should link them

 ##### CHAPTER 1: API basics